How to Create the Best Canned Responses

 What Are Canned Responses?

 Canned responses are predetermined answers to frequent inquiries.
 They are also called “support responses” in some circles, but you can also use them when responding to positive reviews.
-You can use canned responses in many scenarios and platforms, from greeting the customers for the first time to providing information on a popular product feature.
+You can use canned responses in many scenarios and platforms, from greeting customers for the first time to providing information on a popular product feature.

-As for the platforms, you can utilize canned responses in email correspondences, live chat, as well as when responding to customer queries on social media and review sites.
+As for the platforms, you can utilize canned responses in email correspondences, and live chat, as well as when responding to customer queries on social media and review sites.
 For example, when you receive a mention on Twitter from a complaining customer, you can use a canned response like “We’re sorry about the inconvenience.
 Please send us a DM so we can assist you better” to steer the conversation to a more private environment.

 How Are Canned Responses Helpful?